HomeGuidesAPI ReferenceChangelog

 }

-You can add as many solar profiles to your Account as you need.
-For example, if you plan on having both a south and a west-facing array in your system, you can create two solar profiles, each with individual shading and orientation parameters.
-Give each a different providerProfileId to keep track of them.
+You can add as many solar profiles to your account as you need.
+For example, if you plan to include both a south-facing and a west-facing array, create two solar profiles, each with its own shading and orientation parameters.
+Give each profile a different providerProfileId to keep track of them.

 Summary

 You now have a model of the hourly solar production for your proposed system in our database.
-Previously you created an account, confirmed your customer's utility and rate plan, and created a profile denoting historical electricity usage.
+Previously, you created an account, confirmed your customer's utility and rate plan, and created a profile for historical electricity usage.